Dem Brudders

 It was over fifteen years before an American studio attempted another Godzilla movie.
 Godzilla (2014) was better-received than the 1998 version.

-Space prohibits further examination of Godzilla movies, but #36, Godzilla vs Kong, is in final production with an expected 2021 release.
+Space prohibits further examination of Godzilla movies, but #36, Godzilla vs Kong, has smashed its way onto movie screens!
 At over 65 years and 36 movies to date, Godzilla is the world's longest-running film franchise (sorry, Mr. Bond!).

 Picture